zyffcc/dpdak-book/_build/html/_sources/01-install.md

 # 01 Install and Launch DPDAK

-This page shows how to download and start DPDak on Windows.
-If double-click startup fails, use the system Python method below.
-All commands are for Windows PowerShell.
+This page shows how to run DPDak on Windows, macOS, and Linux.

+- Windows: try Quick start first (double-click launcher).
+- macOS/Linux: go directly to Method 2 (system Python).

+If the Windows quick start doesn’t work or reports missing packages, use Method 2.

-## Quick start
+## Method 1: Quick start (Windows)

 - Download: <https://drive.google.com/file/d/1yzQ5yiSzOOpMbsBrwHcBqy4c5_rv4EB4/view?usp=sharing>
 - Unzip, then double-click `dpdak.bat` in the folder.
 The DPDAK UI should open.